Ralph Fife

-Ralph Donald Fife (January 26, 1920 - January 31, 2000) was an American football player and coach.
+Ralph Donald Fife Sr.(January 26, 1920 - January 31, 2000) was an American football player and coach.

-Early years
+Early life

 Fife was born in 1920 in Canton, Ohio.
 He played football at Canton McKinley High School where he blocked for Marion Motley and was selected as an all-state player.

 College football

 He played college football for the Pittsburgh Panthers football team.
 He played guard on offense and linebacker on defense.
 In December 1941, he was selected by the Associated Press as a first-team guard on the 1941 All-America college football team.

 Pro football and wartime service

 He signed with the Chicago Cardinals of the National Football League (NFL) in October 1942.
 He appeared in four games, three as a starter, for the Cardinals at the guard position during the 1943 season.
 His football career was interrupted by service in the Navy during World War II.
 After the war, he returned to the Cardinals for one start during the 1945 season.
 In 1946, he was traded to the Pittsburgh Steelers, appearing in 10 games, nine as a starter.
 He appeared in a total of 15 NFL games.